Augustin007/anremithrl-s-guide-to-earendor/Timeline/7 The Sundering War.md

 Akadi, still mourning the devastation wrought upon her realm, said nothing, for she could not bring herself to say words.

-And it was [[Thalorin]] who spoke first against them, for he was ever caring, and because of his care his mind was clear, and he saw the anger in Asmodeus.
+And it was Thalorin who spoke first against them, for he was ever caring, and because of his care his mind was clear, and he saw the anger in Asmodeus.
 And he spoke first to all the gods, "the mortals are our creations, but they have come into their own.
 We ought not to unmake them and rob them of what little happiness they have left, for I have seen they find it even in dark times like these, when Tharizdun leads unsanctioned attacks against the smallest of mortals.
 They possess the capacity for great good, for love.
 It would be a great evil to unmake them."

 And the hearts of some were moved, and Thalorin spoke on.

 "Do you not believe in law, Asmodeus?
 Or have you not understood that one cannot be judged for what they might do, but for what they have done?
 We may have given them life, but it was a gift, and a gift should not be taken back so lightly.
 We may neither unmake them for something they did not do themselves not for what danger they may pose.
-Or do you believe that we should have given ourselves to [[Asgorath]] when he demanded our lives for the slaying of [[Arambar]], and we fled.
-Did you not yourself kill [[Atropus]]?
+Or do you believe that we should have given ourselves to Asgorath when he demanded our lives for the slaying of Arambar, and we fled.
+Did you not yourself kill Atropus?
 If you will speak of justice then you must speak consistently."

-And it came to a vote, and the vote was tied until [[Nebelum]] cast his final vote, and he voted on behalf of the mortals, and by the narrowest of margins the mortals were not undone.
+And it came to a vote, and the vote was tied until Nebelum cast his final vote, and he voted on behalf of the mortals, and by the narrowest of margins the mortals were not undone.

 And thus it was decreed, "The council shall not work together to unmake the planes."